NVIDIA-AI-IOT/ROS2-NanoOWL/README.md

       sudo apt-get install ninja-build
       sudo apt install nvidia-cuda-dev
       ```
    * **NVIDIA TensorRT**: If you’re developing on an NVIDIA Jetson, TensorRT is pre installed as part of JetPack.
 Verify the installation by running python from terminal, and then this command in the interactive Python interpreter: ```import tensorrt```.
-If it says ‘ModuleNotFound’, try each of the following and check again following the steps above:
+If it says ‘ModuleNotFound’, try the following command and check again following the steps above:
       ```
       sudo apt-get install python3-libnvinfer-dev
       ```
-      The python bindings to tensorrt are available in ```dist-packages```, which may not be visible to your environment.
+      In case the 'ModuleNotFound' error still shows up - The python bindings to tensorrt are available in ```dist-packages```, which may not be visible to your environment.
 We add ```dist-packages``` to ```PYTHONPATH``` to make this work:
       ```
       export PYTHONPATH=/usr/lib/python3.8/dist-packages:$PYTHONPATH
       ```